Kue putu

-Kue putu or putu bambu is an Indonesian kue.
+Kue putu or putu bambu is an Indonesian, Malaysian and Filipino rice cake.
 It is made of rice flour and coloured green with pandan leaves, filled with palm sugar, steamed in bamboo tubes (hence the name), and served with desiccated coconut.
-This traditional bite-sized snack is commonly found in maritime Southeast Asia, particularly in Java, Indonesia, where it is called putu bumbung.
+This traditional bite-sized snack is commonly found in maritime Southeast Asia, particularly in Java, where it is called putu bumbung.
+In Malaysia it is called putu bambu, and in the Philippines, it is called puto bumbong.

+The word putu is believed to be derived from Tamil puttu.

 Kue putu is usually sold by street vendors and can be found in traditional markets, along with other kues.

-Kue putu can also be found in the Netherlands due to its colonial ties with Indonesia.
+Kue putu can also be found in the Netherlands due to its colonial ties with the Dutch East Indies.

 Ingredients and cooking method

 It consists of rice flour with green pandan leaf colouring, filled with ground palm sugar.
-This green coconut-rice flour ingredients with palm sugar filling is filled into a bamboo tube container.
-Subsequently, the filled bamboo tubes are steamed upon a steam cooker with small holes opening to blow the hot steam.
+These green coconut-rice flour ingredients with palm sugar filling are filled into a bamboo tube container.
+Subsequently, the filled bamboo tubes are steamed in a steam cooker with small holes opening to blow the hot steam.
 The cooked tubular cakes were then pushed out from the bamboo tube container and served with grated coconut.